KosinskiLab/pyTME/doc/quickstart/preprocessing/filters.rst

 Frequency Filter
 ^^^^^^^^^^^^^^^^

 Low-pass, high-pass and band-pass filters serve as prototypical modulators of an objects's frequency components.
 Low-pass filters allow frequency up to a certain threshold to pass through, effectively smoothing the image by removing finer details and high-frequency noise.
-High-pass filters do the opposite by allowing only the higher frequencies to pass, this enhancing fine details.
+High-pass filters do the opposite by allowing only the higher frequencies to pass, thus enhancing fine details.
 Band-pass filters represent a combination of low and high-pass, allowing a specific range of frequencies to pass.

 .. plot::
    :caption: Application of Frequency Filters.

-   from skimage.feature import match_template

-   from tme import Density, Preprocessor from tme.filters import BandPassFilter
+   from tme import Density, Preprocessor from tme.filters import BandPassFilter from tme.cli import match_template

    target = Density.from_file("../../_static/examples/preprocessing_target.png").data
    target_ft = np.fft.fftshift(np.fft.fft2(target))